reTHINK-project/specs/messages/data-sync-messages.md

 ```

 **note:** `"p2p"` is optional and indicates if the sync data stream should use p2p protostubs.
-**note1:** `"store"` is optional and indicates if the sync data object should should be stored localy by the sync manager.
+**note1:** `"store"` is optional and indicates if the sync data object should be stored localy by the sync manager.

 ###### Response